Hans Christian Andersen - Final Resting Place

 The famous Danish fairy tale writer Hans Christian Andersen's final resting place is in Assistens Cemetery in Copenhagen at section P no. 32.

-Hans Christian Andersen is buried at Assistens Cemetery (Kirkegård) in Copenhagen in a burial plot he originally shared with his friend, Edvard Collin, and Collin's wife, Henriette.
+Hans Christian Andersen is buried at Assistens Cemetery (Assistens Kirkegård) in Copenhagen in a burial plot he originally shared with his friend - Edvard Collin - and Collin's wife, Henriette.

-Around 1920, when certain public criticisms arose concerning the Collins´ treatment of their "adopted son", Andersen, a descendant of the Collin family had Edvard and Henriette's tombstone moved to the family plot at Frederik's Cemetery so that Andersen's tombstone now stands alone.
+Around 1920 - when certain public criticisms arose concerning the Collin's treatment of their "adopted son" - H. C. Andersen - a descendant of the Collin family had Edvard and Henriette's tombstone moved to the family plot at Frederik's Cemetery so that Andersen's tombstone now stands alone.

 Portrait of H. C. Andersen who wrote more than 190 stories and fairy tales.